To provide an avenue for fellowship among born again believers.

 required to be considered a complete game.

-19. Extra Hitters (EH) will be allowed per ASA rules.
-Two Extra Hitters are allowed in the lineup.
-The
+19. Extra Hitters (EH) will be allowed.
+Five Extra Hitters are allowed in the lineup.
+The lineup may

 20. Free substitution will be allowed one (1) time per man per game and he cannot change his place in

-the lineup.
-A second substitution may be allowed due to extenuating circumstances at the discretion of
+may be allowed due to extenuating circumstances at the discretion of the two managers.

 21. Starting times will be 6:30 p.m. and 8:30 p.m.
 The 8:30pm game should be prepared to start right at